 The burden of malnutrition at a glance

 The latest data shows that anaemia affects an estimated 34.2% of women of reproductive age.
-There is insufficient data to estimate the regional prevalence of low birth weight among infants or exclusive breastfeeding for infants aged 0 to 5 months.
+There is insufficient data to estimate the regional prevalence of low birth weight among infants.
+The estimated average prevalence of infants aged 0 to 5 months who are exclusively breastfed is 61.1%, which is significantly higher than the global average of 43.8%.
 Although the Melanesia subregion has no data for wasting under 5 years of age, it faces a challenging malnutrition burden in both its stunting and overweight levels.
 The average prevalence of overweight is 8.2% - the second lowest compared to other subregions in Oceania with sufficient data.
 The prevalence of stunting is 43.6%, which is significantly higher than the global average of 22.0%.

 Progress towards the global nutrition targets

 2 No progress or worsening

 Low birth weight